 - And the Little Finger: Reflects what is going on in the digestive system.

 I look for certain things when I read a set of fingernails.
 Let’s address them one at a time and I’ll tell you what I see most often and some possible causes (we call them “rule-outs” in the medical profession).
 In general, I look for abnormalities in the lunulae, color, texture and markings, shape, and pliability.

 Fingernail Analysis–Nail Fungus

 Sometimes I miss this, as it is commonly in the toe nails and I’m looking at the fingernails.
 The safest, cheapest and most effective treatment for this is to apply Vick’s Vapo Rub once a day on the entire nail.
 Do this every day until the entire nail grows out.
 Usually this takes from 2 1/2 to 3 months.
 Clip the nail and keep it as short as possible during this process.
+Don’t forget to sanitize your nail clippers after you clip those affected nails!
 The Vick’s has a high concentration of camphor in it which penetrates the nail and oxygenates the area.
 Fungus can’t live with that extra oxygen.